weagle08/aurelia-cordova-test/README.md

 # aurelia-cordova-test

 prerequsites:
--cordova v6.0
+* cordova v6.0
--jspm v0.16.19 (newer versions of jspm are broken because of changes in systemjs) -android sdk with build tools v23 (these must be on path, see setting up for android sdk) -android phone with developer mode on and USB debugging enabled -android phone connected to PC via USB
+* jspm v0.16.19 (newer versions of jspm are broken because of changes in systemjs)
+* android sdk with build tools v23 (these must be on path, see setting up for android sdk)
+* android phone with developer mode on and USB debugging enabled
+* android phone connected to PC via USB

 **steps to run on android**